Rethinking Christmas traditions during a global pandemic

 Many of us have to rethink how we celebrate Christmas together: Should we split up?
 Should we celebrate virtually?
 Should we not dance around the Christmas tree?
 Traditions will have to change, our gatherings will be smaller and the ‘hygge’ will be different.

 Being in a health- and climate crisis we’ve gained a new perspective on things!
-That’s why we here at EAT GRIM have collected our top picks on how to celebrate a sustainable and thoughtful Christmas in 2020 - the time of the global pandemic.
+That’s why we here at Eat Grim have collected our top picks on how to celebrate a sustainable and thoughtful Christmas in 2021.
 Enjoy!

 1. EAT MORE VEG AT THE CHRISTMAS DINNER